 This blog is as much for me as it is for my followers.
-I wanted to update on some of my recently photography work and outline my plan for the future…
+I wanted to share an update on some of my recent photography work and outline my plan for the future…

 In an effort to take some better photos, I’ve splashed out on some new photography gadgets.
 I plan to replace the standard stock lens that came with the camera at some point, but I need to save up and find a good deal for that!

-I recently acquired a Manfrotto LED light panel, which is designed to sort of replace a flash gun (and was cheaper!), as well as a GorillaPod tripod.
-I’m in the process of experimenting with this shiny toys and will post a mini-review of each one soon!
+I recently acquired a Manfrotto LED light panel, which is designed to sort of replace a flash gun (and was also cheaper!), as well as a GorillaPod tripod.
+I’m in the process of experimenting with these shiny toys and will post a mini-review of each one soon!

 I will continue to update my other sites too, my Facebook Page and DeviantART Page in particular.
 I won’t be posting to Instagram as much, because, since the videos update, I just haven’t been getting as much action on there as I used to, plus compared to other services it is very limited.
 I plan to sign up to sites like PurplePort or PureStorm at some point, but I need more practice with modelling shoots before I can join them…